 8. Catering for the Conference

-When you have the number of attendees, you will obviously need to make sure there is enough food and drinks on the day.
+If you’ve decided to host an in-person conference, then you will obviously need to make sure there is enough food and drinks on the day.
 Quite often, the hotel or conference centre can provide this catering but there is sometimes a need to have a professional company take care of the matter.

 Aside from the numbers, you will need to specify what type of food you want for the conference.
 For example, if there be regular snacks or full meals provided on the day.